Weak dollar, Western investor buying drive gold to record high

 Gold prices hit a record high on Tuesday as a weaker dollar and buying by Western investors extended the precious metal's rally amid bets the U.S. Federal Reserve will cut interest rates in September.

-Spot gold rose 0.7% to $2,522.25 per ounce by 1014 GMT, surpassing a previous record hit on Friday.
+Spot gold was up 1.0% to $2,528.38 per ounce by 1254 GMT, surpassing a previous record hit on Friday.
 London's gold price benchmark hit an all-time high of $2,521.55 per ounce at a morning auction on Tuesday, the London Bullion Market Association (LBMA) said.

-The dollar wobbled near a seven-month low on bets the U.S. central bank will start cutting interest rates from next month, with traders bracing for comments from Federal Reserve Chair Jerome Powell on Friday.
+The dollar touched a seven-month low on Tuesday with traders bracing for comments from Federal Reserve Chair Jerome Powell on Friday.

 "Gold is effectively trading in line with expected cross-asset correlations, albeit being driven more by the FX side rather than rates at the moment," said Marcus Garvey, head of commodities strategy at Macquarie.